 Diamond Peak opened in November of 1966 at the forefront of snow technology, being the first resort in the West to have a snow-making system.
 It is known for being affordable, family-friendly, uncrowded and – most of all – for its breathtaking views of Lake Tahoe.
-With 655 acres of useable terrain, including open glade, bowl and tree runs, it’s got a good mix of beginner, intermediate and advanced terrain.
+With 655 acres of usable terrain, including beautiful groomers and gladed tree runs, it’s got a good mix of beginner, intermediate and advanced terrain.
 It’s also a great place for kids or adults to learn to ski or snowboard with an award-winning ski school providing group or private lessons and a lift dedicated just for beginners.
-Those more advanced can enjoy the 1,840-foot vertical drop from a summit elevation of 8,540 feet, 30 runs accessed from seven lifts and two terrain parks.
+Those more advanced can enjoy the 1,840-foot vertical drop from a summit elevation of 8,540 feet, 30 runs accessed from seven lifts and the brand new Village Terrain Park.
 The Diamond Peak Rental & Repair Shop offers standard skis and boards for rent or the latest demos.
 It’s not all about the snow though.
 Wild Bill’s BBQ, on the base lodge deck, offers slow-cooked and smoked barbecue.
 Check out the Loft Bar in the lodge for a great selection of craft beers.
 Or stop in mid-mountain at the Snowflake Lodge to warm yourself by their fire, grab some food and drink and take in more of that stunning view from their wrap-around deck.
 Whether you’re just starting out on a snowboard or have been skiing for years, Diamond Peak is a great place to learn or advance your skills while viewing the natural splendor that is Lake Tahoe.

 1210 Ski Way, Incline Village, NV